-- (d) Subordination in certain cases of reliance.
-If information that the filing office's regulations require to be included in a record, but that Section 15-9-502(a) does not require for perfection of a security interest, is incorrect at the time the record is filed, the security interest is subordinate to a conflicting perfected security interest or the interest of a purchaser other than a secured party, to the extent that - (1) the holder of the conflicting security interest gives value in reasonable reliance on the incorrect information; or - (2) the purchaser gives value and, in the case of a buyer or lessee of property capable of being possessed, takes possession, all in reasonable reliance on the incorrect information. - (e) Fees.
-The filing office may set fees for filing and indexing a record under subsection (a) by regulation or, if applicable, pursuant to agreement with the Montana Secretary of State. - (f) Regulations.
-The filing office is charged with administration of Part 5 of this Crow/Apsaalooke Secured Transactions Act.
-In accordance with applicable administrative and interpretive rules and after review and approval of the tribal legislative body, the filing office shall promulgate and make available the following, in both cases consistent with this Crow/Apsaalooke Secured Transactions Act and with tribal and commercial policy:
+(d) [Subordination in certain cases of reliance.]
+If information that the filing office's regulations require to be included in a record, but that 15-9-502(a) does not require for perfection of a security interest, is incorrect at the time the record is filed, the security interest is subordinate to a conflicting perfected security interest or the interest of a purchaser other than a secured party, to the extent that

+(1) the holder of the conflicting security interest gives value in reasonable reliance on the incorrect information; or regulation. (f) [Regulations.]
+The filing office is charged with administration of Part 5 of this Chapter.
+In accordance with applicable administrative and interpretive rules and after review and approval of the tribal legislative body, the filing office shall promulgate and make available the following, in both cases consistent with this Chapter and with tribal and commercial policy:

+(2) the purchaser, gives value and, in the case of a buyer or lessee of property capable of being possessed, takes possession, all in reasonable reliance on the incorrect information.

-- (1) regulations to the extent thought necessary for the effective implementation and enforcement of Part 5 of this Crow/Apsaalooke Secured Transactions Act; and - (2) an implementation manual providing guidance to persons entering into transactions governed by this Crow/Apsaalooke Secured Transactions Act. - (g) Delegation of administration.
-The tribal legislative body may delegate the administration of Part 5 of this Crow/Apsaalooke Secured Transactions Act to a third party, including the filing office or offices of another jurisdiction.
-No delegation of performance relieves the filing office of any duty imposed on it by this Crow/Apsaalooke Secured Transactions Act.
+(e) [Fees.]
+The filing office may set fees for filing and indexing a record under this section (a) by governed by this Chapter. (g) [Delegation of administration.]
+The tribal legislative body may delegate the administration of Part 5 of this Chapter to a third party, including the filing office or offices of another jurisdiction.
+No delegation of performance relieves the filing office of any duty imposed on it by this Chapter.